 podman --version and

-buildah --version to make sure everything is working correctly.
+buildah --version to ensure everything is working correctly.

-To access Red Hat's registry for downloading container images, you'll need to run:
+To access Red Hat's registry for downloading container images, you will need to run:

 Find the section that looks like what you see below.
-If it's commented out, uncomment it.
+If it is commented out, uncomment it.

 [registries.insecure] registries = ['registry.access.redhat.com', 'registry.redhat.io', 'docker.io'] insecure = true

 base container image¶

 In this guide, we are working as the root user, but you can do this in any home directory.
 Change to the root directory if you are not already there: